MateuszKapusta/MazeGame/README.md

 # MazeGame
 Maze game created using Unreal Engine 4.15.3 <br/>

-You must add StarterContent to folder MazeGame-master\Content or extract from MazeGame-master\StarterContent.rar.
+You must add StarterContent to folder MazeGame-master\Content or extract from MazeGame-master\StarterContent.rar.<br />

 Rules:
 You must find water <br />